PeterCamilleri/mysh/README.md

 * cancel - exit the current mysh file/level.
 * exit - terminate the mysh program.

+The cancel and exit commands are also available, with the same names and behavior, to Ruby code.

 An end-of-input condition is signaled by the user by entering Ctrl-z (in windows) or Alt-z (in Linux/Mac).
 See the mini_readline gem (link above) for more information on the keyboard mappings used by mysh.